Hellga-Olga/Simple-Cash-Machine/README.md

  The **initial balance** is £2000.

 ### How to run
+Download *CashMachine.js, index.html* and *style.css* files from this repository.
 Open the *index.html* file in your web browser by following these steps:
 ```
 1. right click on the "index.html" file;